 Is Laser Dentistry Safe?

 Laser dentistry is one of the more modern options available in dental care today.
 As with any newer technology, many patients wonder about its safety.
-While the technique may sound advanced, it’s been in use for several decades and has earned a place in many dental offices due to its precision, versatility, and comfort.
+While laser dentistry may sound advanced and cutting-edge, it has actually been in use for several decades and has earned a place in many dental offices due to its precision, versatility, and comfort.
 When performed by a trained professional, laser dentistry is widely considered a safe and reliable tool for treating a variety of oral health conditions.

 How Laser Dentistry Works

 Dental lasers use concentrated beams of light to perform highly targeted procedures.
-There are two main types of lasers used in dentistry: those for hard tissue, such as teeth, and those for soft tissue, such as gums.
-Because the light can be directed so precisely, it helps reduce the impact on surrounding areas, often resulting in less discomfort during and after treatment.
+There are two main types of lasers used in dentistry: those for hard tissue (such as teeth) and those for soft tissue (such as gums).
+Because the light can be directed so precisely, it helps reduce the impact on surrounding areas.
+This often results in less discomfort during and after treatment.

 Laser procedures are used to address cavities, reshape gum tissue, assist in root canal therapy, speed up whitening treatments, and even perform biopsies.
 The range of procedures continues to expand as laser technology evolves and becomes more accessible.